virgesmith/neworder/README.md

 make[1]: Leaving directory `/nobackup/geoaps/dev/neworder/src/test'
 make: *** [test] Error 2
 ```
-which looks the same as the travis python build issue, and running examples/people fails with:
+which was down to PYTHONPATH being obilterated. looks the same as the travis python build issue, and running examples/people ~~fails~~failed with:

 ```bash
 $ ./run.sh